 This post is part of a series on grammar and vocabulary.
 From time to time, I will post short articles highlighting some of the common mistakes that people say during their presentation or write on their slides, and how to avoid them.

 Comparisons often appear in presentations.
-We compare the company’s performance this year to its performance last year; we compare the prices of raw materials from different suppliers; we compare weights and distances and power and speed and a whole host of other things.
+We compare the company’s performance this year to its performance last year; or the prices of raw materials from different suppliers; or weights and distances and power and speed and a whole host of other things.

 When the first thing in a comparison is greater than the second, we use the word more:

 However, when the first thing in a comparison is less than the second, there are two words at our disposal: less and fewer.
 And on this point, many people run into trouble, mainly because they use less when they should be using fewer.

 While there are some exceptions—this is English after all—the general rule is as follows:

 Use “fewer” when the thing can be counted.

 Use “less” when the thing cannot be counted.